 Active Duty Marines may be eligible for tuition assistance.
 Students should work with their unit or base Education Service Office to ensure all necessary steps are followed.

 If you have questions specific to utilizing tuition assistance at SLU, please contact Leonard Dollenga at email@example.com or 314-977-2267.

 - Schedule your campus visit.

 - If you’re interested, a visit assistant will also schedule a meeting with our military program director.

-- Transfer students should visit here for more information.
+- Transfer students should visit visit our transfer admission pages for more information.

 - Send your transcripts to the Office of Admission.
 Questions?
 Call 800-SLU-FOR-U.

 - If you wish to be considered for need-based financial aid, file your Free Application for Federal Student Aid (FAFSA) between Oct.
 1 and March 1.